 - Heat olive oil in soup pot over medium flame.
 Add onions and garlic.
 Sauté until onions are translucent.

-- Slice large porcini mushrooms.
+- Slice large Porcini mushrooms.
 Leave the small ones whole.
-Add porcinis and soaking liquid to onion.
+Strain soaking liquid through cheesecloth or paper towel to remove any grit coming from the mushrooms.
+Add Porcinis and strained liquid to onion.
 Stir once.
 Add drained beans, broth, water and salt.

 - Tie rosemary branches and bay leaves together.
 Add herbs to soup pot.
 Stir well.
 Bring to a boil and then reduce to a simmer.
 Cover pot and simmer for 45-60 minutes or until beans are soft.
 Remove rosemary and bay leaf bundle.
 Taste.
 Adjust seasoning if necessary.
 Serve hot.